akshajkumar8/Snake-Game/README.md

 * Press the spacebar to start the game
 * Use the arrow keys to control the snake's direction (Up, Down, Left, Right)
 * Press the "Esc" key to pause/unpause the game
-* Collect the food to increase your score.
+* Collect the food to increase your score

 ### Screenshots